ghostkcleung/tft_framework/README.md

 # Why tft_ftamework ?

 It provides the basic methods to draw.
-Just tell it the size of your screen and how to "Fill Rect".
+Just tell it the size of your screen and "HOW TO Fill Rect".

 <ul>
   <li><a href="./md/getting_start.md">Getting Start</a></li>